Vishwakarma Institute of Technology

 Vishwakarma Institute of Technology (VIT) is an autonomous institute in Pune, Maharashtra, India.
 Established in 1983, the institute is affiliated with the Savitribai Phule Pune University and run by the Bansilal Ramnath Agarwal Charitable Trust.
-The institution is ISO 9001-2015 certified by BSI, India, and was accredited ('A++' Grade) by National Assessment and Accreditation Council (NAAC), Bangalore from November 2018 until 2023.
+The institution is ISO 21001:2018 certified by Quality Austria Central Asia in February 2023, and was accredited ('A++' Grade) by National Assessment and Accreditation Council (NAAC), Bangalore from May 2024 until 2031.

 History

 Vishwakarma Institute of Technology is run by Bansilal Ramnath Agarwal Charitable Trust (BRACT).
 The Trust was established on the 16th of June 1975 under the Bombay Trust Act of 1950.
 The Trust undertakes educational, religious, and social activities.
 As per Indian mythology, ‘Vishwakarma’ was an architect-engineer of the Gods.
 BRACT has promoted schools and professional training institutes such as Vishwakarma Institute of Technology, Vishwakarma Institute of Information Technology, Vishwakarma Institute of Management, Vishwakarma Schools and colleges, Maritime Institute, and Vishwakarma Global Business School.

 Campus

-The campus is spread over 7 acres (28,000 m2).
-It consists of four buildings, a cafeteria, a coffee store, a fruit juice stand, a breakfast centre, NPB, and a fully air-conditioned auditorium with ceiling fans.
+The campus is spread over 7 acres (28,000 m^2).
+It consists of four buildings, one cafeteria, a coffee store, a breakfast centre, NPB, a new seminar hall and a fully air-conditioned auditorium with ceiling fans.

 The students' hostel is located about 3.5 km off-campus.